Practical Climate Action Training for People, Communities, and the Nonprofits

 Agriculture

-• climate smart farms
+• climate smart farming

 • forest management